rh-mobb/documentation/content/docs/rosa/dynamic-certificates/index.md

 2. View the Certificate status

-   It'll take upto 5 minutes for the Certificate to show as Ready status.
+   It'll take up to 5 minutes for the Certificate to show as Ready status.
 If it takes too long, the oc describe command will mention issues if any.

    ```bash
    oc get certificate customdomain-cert -n cert-manager